Metric response of relative entropy: A universal indicator of quantum criticality: Scaling of at a QCP

+as long as $m$ denotes the size of the smaller subsystem $A$ used to calculate the corresponding RDM.
+Lastly, if $H_{1i}$ corresponds to a $q$-body operator driving the system across a QCP as $h$ is tuned across $h_c$, then the singular part of all $m \geq q$- body operators overlap with the most relevant operator at the critical point.

-The two examples of QCPs that we consider later in one-dimensional quantum spin chains correspond to an Ising universality class and a four-state Potts universality class, for which $z=\nu=1$ and $z=1, \nu=2/3$, respectively.
+The two examples of QCPs that we consider later in quantum spin chains $(d=1)$ correspond to an Ising universality class and a four-state Potts universality class, for which $z=\nu=1$ and $z=1, \ \nu=2/3$, respectively, while $N=L$ in both cases.
 This gives $\Sigma_m(h_c, N\to \infty) \sim N^0$ for the former case and $\Sigma_m(h_c, N\to \infty) \sim N^2$ for the latter case from Eq.~\ref{eq:thermo_scaling_of_metric_response_gen}.
+In both these examples, $H_{1i}$ corresponds to a $1$-body operator and all $1 \leq m \leq \lfloor N/2 \rfloor$ RDMs carry information about the corresponding 1D critical points (where $\lfloor\rfloor$ is the floor function to consider even and odd $N$ on equal footing).

-\subsection{Scaling of $\Sigma_{ii}$ from a conformal field theory perspective in one dimension}
+\subsection{Scaling of $\Sigma_{hh}$ from a conformal field theory perspective in one dimension}